Conference Day One

 8:30 Chair’s Opening Remarks

-8:40 Panel Discussion: Reflecting on Lessons Learned from PhII/III Failures to Drive Urgency for Novel CNS Biomarker Research
+8:40 Fireside Chat: Reflecting on Lessons Learned from PhII/III Failures to Drive Urgency for Novel CNS Biomarker Research

 • Terina Martinez Executive Director, Critical Path For Rare Neurodegenerative Diseases (Cp-Rnd), Critical Path Institute

-• Fernanda Cerqueira Senior Associate Director - Research Programs & Translational, Michael J. Fox Foundation
+• Fernanda Cerqueira Senior Associate Director, Michael J. Fox Foundation

 Synopsis